EngAAlex/VAIM/server/README.md

 # VAIM Server source code

-This code is supplied as supplementary material for the TVCG paper submission "Influence Maximization with Visual Analytics".
-What follows is the README file of the server code.

-## Overview
 VAIM application server is responsible for parsing the new graph files, interact with the database, and respond to the client queries.

 ### Requirements

-* Maven and Java software (version 14)
+* Maven and Java software (version >=11)
-* Neo4J server running
+* Neo4J server running - please refer to the [official documentation](https://neo4j.com/docs/operations-manual/current/installation/) to do so
 * [GraphVIZ](https://graphviz.org/) library for creating layouts - optional.

 ### Build

+In the following, command line statements work interchangeably on both Windows and Linux unless explicitly stated otherwise.
+They also assume the working directory to be ```/path/to/VAIM/server```.

-Before building, modify the "application.properties" function to match your Neo4J configuration and GraphVIZ configuration.
+Before building, modify the ```application.properties``` file to match your Neo4J configuration and GraphVIZ configuration.
 VAIM looks for the SFDP GraphVIZ function from the command line.
-The default is "wsl sfdp", meaning that GraphVIZ is run on the Windows Subsystem for Linux.
-Remove "wsl" if you run it from PATH.
+The default is "sfdp", meaning that GraphVIZ is run from PATH.
+These configurations are not necessary if you installed VAIM using the installation script.

-To build it, get into the root folder of the project and type the following:
+To build it, get into the server folder of the repository and type the following:

 ```
-$ mvn clean package -DskipTests
+mvn clean package -DskipTests
 ```

 It might take a few minutes, depending on the network speed and computer capabilities.